egregori3/C-Plus-Plus_Article/cpp_pillars.md

 "By definition, an abstract class in C++ is a class that has at least one pure virtual function (i.e., a function that has no definition).
 The classes inheriting the abstract class must provide a definition for the pure virtual function; otherwise, the subclass would become an abstract class itself."

+"Sometimes a derived class can also be used for realization.
+That is, sometimes a derived class actually needs to implement one or more member functions that have not been implemented in the base class.
+This gives us the notion of an abstract base class (or, simply, an abstract class), which is a class used only to derive other classes, and which cannot be used to create an object.
+In order to be an abstract class, the class must contain at least one pure virtual function."

 https://www.educative.io/edpresso/what-is-a-cpp-abstract-class

 https://www.youtube.com/watch?v=T8f4ajtFU9g